inverse/python-iolite-client/README.md

 Build by reverse engineering the [Deutsche Wohnen][2] [MIA Android App][1].
 I wrote a [short post][3] on how I achieved that.

-The client is still incomplete, but the authentication layer, some basic command models and a client to change the heating intervals are available.
+The client is still incomplete, but the authentication layer, some basic command models, and a client to change the heating intervals are available.

 ## Requirements